DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 Pick any MFA global variables defined in [Synthetic Monitoring Settings][7].

 This type of global variable stores time-based one time password (TOTP) secret keys, allowing you to test your MFA modules and MFA-protected workflows.

-For more information about TOTP-based MFA in a browser test, see this [TOTP guide][8].
+For more information, see [TOTPs For Multi-Factor Authentication (MFA) In Browser Tests][8].

 #### Email